I admit without shame that I am an avid reader.

 Absolutely!
 Reading is a way to flex that empathy muscle we all have.

 The characters’ lives and struggles written on the first degree are insipid.
 There is always more something that occurs than what we see.
-That woman who cries in public is not necessarily depressed; she might have just received a disheartening news or some someone.
+That woman who cries in public is not necessarily depressed; she might have just received a disheartening news.
 That man staring at the river from the bridge doesn’t necessarily want to jump.
 He might just like to look at water because it gives him some measure of peace while he tries to make important decisions.
-There is always more than action behind action… there are motives, feelings, goals, and circumstances.
+There is always more than the action… there are motives, feelings, goals, and circumstances.
 Authors, share some of those with your readers.

 The Cookie Cutter Story